sedouri/fauxdom/docs/DOMTokenList.md

 - <a name="properties-value"></a>**`value`** String — [[standard](https://dom.spec.whatwg.org/#dom-domtokenlist-value)] [[MDN](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/value)]

   Gets the value of the list as a `String` of all tokens in the list (in list order) separated by single ASCII space characters.
-Setting `value` clears the list and, if set to a string value, separates the string treating one or more white space characters in a row as delimiters, with each item in the resulting list (if valid) then being added to this `DOMTokenList` instance.
+Setting `value` clears the list and, if set to a string value, separates the string treating one or more whitespace characters in a row as delimiters, with each item in the resulting list (if valid) then being added to this `DOMTokenList` instance.

 ## Methods